afrozenpeach/CSharp_MARC/README.txt

  * @license   http://www.gnu.org/copyleft/lesser.html  LGPL License 3
  */

+2014-05-06 Changes:
+Fixed issue with special characters not being properly calculated in the directory length

 2014-02-01 Changes:
 Added support for exporting MARCXML.
 Added FileMARCXMLWriter to make saving single records, as well as lists for records, to XML a simple process